openminted/uc-tdm-AS-D/README.md

 ## TDM pipeline documentation

-Besides the application documentation, the uc-tdm-AS-D repository also contains all configuration files, AlvisNLP workflow plans, scripts, corpora and resources used to create the AS-D search engine application.
+Besides the application documentation, the uc-tdm-AS-D repository also contains all configuration files, AlvisNLP workflow plans, scripts, and resources used to create the AS-D search engine application.
 Documentation for running the pipeline to annotate and index the application corpus is provided in the [README_pipeline document](README_pipeline.md).